-Be sure to check with each location before venturing out, as hours may change due to COVID-19.
+Be sure to check with each location before venturing out, as hours may change.